-“Adding people” will allow that person to connect directly into your Business Manager and manage your ad account and Facebook page based on what access-level you give them.
+“Adding people” will allow that person to connect directly to your Business Manager and manage your ad account and Facebook page based on what access level you give them.
 As you will see on a screenshot below, this automatically gives an “employee access” to that person.
-Therefore, this option is recommended when you want to add co-worker to your Business Manager account.
+Therefore, this option is recommended when you want to add a co-worker to your Business Manager account.

 Or you can also directly “add a partner” to your Business Manager, that option will allow that partner to manage your Facebook assets (again based on what access you gave) directly from their Business Manager.
 This is more recommended if you work with an agency and want to give them access to your account but from their Business Manager account directly.